roob-p/CoverChange-PlayniteExtension/README.md

 ## ⚙️ How it works

-- Just click `Cover Change` on the context menu
+- Just click `Cover Change` in the context menu
-- Choose `Batch` to select multiple images at once.
+- Choose `Batch` to select multiple images at once (covers are applied automatically in alphabetical order).
-- Covers are applied in alphabetical order.
+- Select `Open metadata folder` to open game's images folder.

 ## ⚠️ Notes:
 - The features of this extension are already included in the more advanced CoverStyleSwitcher.
 However, I created this extension to provide the fastest possible way to change a game's cover.
-- If you just want only a voice in the context menu (like *"Cover Change"*) apply a # at line 39 and remove the # from the line 40.
+- If you just want a single item in the context menu (like *"Cover Change"*) apply a # at line 39 and remove the # from the line 40.

 <br>

 If you enjoy the extension, you can buy me a coffee.
-It will be very appreciated ;)
+It will be greatly appreciated ;)